One day you wake up to the stunning sight of your favorite goldfish acting like a balloon.

-To treat SBD in this scenario perform an immediate water change of up to 40%, depending on the level of Nitrate.
+To treat SBD in this scenario perform change up to 40% of the aquarium water over the course of a day, depending on the level of Nitrate.
 You’ll want to bring them down to about 15 ppm or less.
 To avoid causing further chemical shock to the fish only remove 5% to 10% of aquarium water per hour.
 Relocate the ill fish to a larger tank as soon as you can afford it.

 If you can’t provide more gallons of water, then be consistent with the water changes or learn about ways to permanently keep the Nitrate at safe levels.

 Nitrate-causing gunk can also build up in the aquarium’s filter, so change/rinse it as needed.